Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Acknowledgments

-This work has been supported by the Australian Research Council (ARC) through grant DP160102401 and by the South Australian Government through the Research Consortium "Unlocking Complex Resources through Lean Processing".
+This work has been supported by the Australian Research Council (ARC) through grants DP160102401 and FT200100536, and by the South Australian Government through the Research Consortium "Unlocking Complex Resources through Lean Processing".